elisa-tech/delta-kernel/README.md

 DeltaKernel Change Impact Analysis Tool generates a visual report detailing changes in both header files and source code between two Linux kernel versions (tags in the Linux kernel repository: old_tag and new_tag).
 This tool helps developers compare updates between versions.

-The diff report includes a subset of files from the Linux repository that are included in building the kernel, contributing to a focused and detailed report on the compile-time source code in Linux.
+The diff report includes a subset of files from the Linux kernel repository that are included in building the kernel, contributing to a focused and detailed report on the compile-time source code in Linux.

 ## Innovation